dipen-26/ML-Models/README.md

-# 🤖 ML Model Zoo: A Learning Repository
+# 🤖 ML Models : A Learning Repository

-Welcome to the **ML Model Zoo** – a collection of machine learning models trained and tested on various datasets, curated and developed as part of a hands-on journey to learn, understand, and master applied machine learning.
+Welcome to the **ML Models** – a collection of machine learning models trained and tested on various datasets, curated and developed as part of a hands-on journey to learn, understand, and master applied machine learning.

 This repository is **not about production-ready code**, but about **learning-by-doing**.
 Each folder represents a different mini-project with its own model, dataset, and experimentation approach.